Chat with us, powered by LiveChat

 Honoring Sacrifice • Military Service • Healing • Purpose After the Uniform

-In Season One, Episode Four of Opportunity Awaits — Lead the Way, Dr. James C. Rodríguez, MSW leads a special broadcast podcast rooted in the framework of Service Before Self.
+In Season One, Episode Four of Where Opportunity Leads The Way, Dr. James C. Rodríguez, MSW leads a special broadcast podcast rooted in the framework of Service Before Self.
 This episode brings together veteran voices across generations to reflect on service, sacrifice, injury, trauma, healing, identity, leadership, and the purpose that continues after the uniform is placed aside.

 This conversation features three tremendous elder African-American leaders, joined by a younger African-American veteran voice, whose collective experiences touch the Korean War era, the Vietnam War era, post-Vietnam service, Desert Shield and Desert Storm, Afghanistan, Operation Iraqi Freedom, and the continuing journey of veterans who return home carrying both visible and invisible wounds.